wtc0214/LCASP-MMANet/README.md

 🔗 https://universe.roboflow.com/yolov5-aqy9y/isl-using-yolov5/dataset/5

-Used to assess the robustness and generalization capability of the proposed model on Indian Sign Language recognition tasks.

 4. FSL Dataset (Filipino Sign Language)

 🔗 https://universe.roboflow.com/ml-zggbn/fsl-ij1r8/dataset/1

-Used to evaluate cross-lingual sign language recognition performance and complex gesture variations.

 ### 3. Install Dependencies
-(It is recommended to directly use the YOLOv11 or YOLOv8 environment that has already been set up on this computer, without the need to download again.)
+(It is recommended to directly use the YOLOv5 or YOLOv8 environment that has already been set up on this computer, without the need to download again.)
 ```bash
 # Step 1.Create a virtual environment with conda
 conda create -n pt121_py38 python=3.8